 Gender equality is the measurable equal representation of women and men.
-Gender equality does not imply that women and men are the same. but that they have equal value and should be accorded equal treatment.
-Equality, responsibility and accountability for both men and women are a well developed theme in Quran.
+Gender equality does not imply that women and men are the same. but that they have equal value and should be treated equally.
+Equality, responsibility, and accountability for both men and women are a well-developed theme in the Quran.
 Islam regards women as spiritual and intellectual equals of men.
-For the Muslims the important issue is who can become closest to God and earn the best reward.
+For the Muslims, the important issue is who can become closest to God and earn the best reward.

 “Whoever does deeds of righteousness, whether male or female. while being a believer – those will enter Paradise. and not the least injustice will be done to them.“[4:124]

 Men and Women are Equal:

 There is no difference between men and women as far as their relationship to ALLAH is concerned.
 Both genders are equaled in front of ALLAH.
 And they are both accountable before Him.

 Every man and woman is an independent legal entity.
 Both men and women have the right to own property and engage in business.
 Both have equal rights to receive an education and enter into the world of employment.
 Seeking knowledge is an obligation upon every Muslim. and to prevent women from getting an education is contrary to the teachings of Islam.